Southern Indiana State Park Offering Firewood for $10 per Truckload

 While you could buy firewood from a gas station, or a store like Rural King or Tractor Supply, assuming they sell it, you'll probably spend $20 to $30 on a preset stack they put together that may last you a week, maybe two depending on how often you plan on using your fireplace.
 Of course, you could luck out and find someone giving it away for free, but I'm guessing the likelihood of that is pretty slim.
 What you could do instead is head to Lincoln State Park and get a whole pickup truckload of it for just $10.

-The Indiana Department of Natural Resources announced on Monday it was offering firewood-cutting permits to residents from now until February 28th, 2023.
-The permits give you the opportunity to cut up and remove certain downed trees at the park to use as your own personal firewood.
+The Indiana Department of Natural Resources recently announced it's offering firewood-cutting permits to residents from now until February 29th, 2024.
+The permits allow you to cut up and remove certain downed trees at the park to use as your firewood.
 All trees available to be cut into firewood have fallen due to natural causes or purposely fallen by the park's staff for one reason or another.

 Permits cost $10 each and get you one truckload of wood.
 If you want more than one truckload, you'll have to acquire a permit for each load which isn't a bad deal considering how much wood you should be able to fit in the bed of your pickup truck.